metabase/financial-modeling-package/README.md

 For other platforms, follow these [installation instructions](https://tox.wiki/en/latest/installation.html).

-Then go to local checkout directory for this repo and run `tox` to setup Python environments and run tests:
+Then go to local checkout directory for this repo and run `tox` to set up Python environments and run tests:

 ```console
 cd data-products
 tox
 ```

-## Setup data products
+## Set up data products

-After running `tox`, a Python virtual environment is created that contains the `dap` script to setup/create data products. dap is short for **da**ta **p**roducts.
+After running `tox`, a Python virtual environment is created that contains the `dap` script to set up/create data products. dap is short for **da**ta **p**roducts.

 Next, activate the environment using `source`, run `dap`, and answer a few questions to create a config file for your